 As we know, well-crafted content can do wonders for your application.
 Excellent typography is key for application success.
 It is the art of arranging text in such a way that it looks readable and accessible on all mobile screens.
 When the user lands on the screen, the content should be clear at first glance.

 - Use proper spacing between the lines (do not squeeze the lines just because you need everything to fit in)

 - Try to keep font standard (don’t use more than 2 typefaces)

-- Use text colour that looks aesthetically appealing to the user
+- Use a text colour that looks aesthetically appealing to the user

 - Standardize font size to fit any screen size (16px is a good place to start when choosing your default mobile font size.)

-- To increase readability of content, avoid all caps.
+- To increase the readability of content, avoid all caps.

 - Do not extend the length of the paragraphs, keep it short (30 to 40 characters per line)